tomtau/stub-corda-networkmap/README.md

 `expiration` (in seconds) in the yaml config sets the expiration / cache HTTP header that's then used by Corda nodes how often they'd query the network map.

+Additional server properties can be configured using the standard Dropwizard configuration: http://www.dropwizard.io/1.3.0/docs/manual/configuration.html#http

 ## Connecting nodes: adding notary
 Each node that will have `OU=Notary` in its legal name will be automatically added to this test stub network map as a notary.
 Adding notary nodes changes the network map